 When we think about Jewish community our minds usually zero in on a location where community meets- a synagogue, a JCC.
-But what if community were defined by common values instead- by the relentless pursuit of the the Divine, the holy and the just, and that in gathering around that pursuit anywhere at all, we establish a sacred community?
+But what if community were defined by common values instead- by the relentless pursuit of the holy and the just, and that in gathering around that pursuit anywhere at all, we establish a sacred community?
 This description gets at the heart of Mishkan.

-We’ll admit it: the Mishkan an unconventional kind of Jewish community, a cross-community community, designed to enhance the Jewish landscape in Chicago and create a new way in.
+We’ll admit it: the Mishkan an unconventional kind of community, a cross-community community, designed to enhance the Jewish landscape in Chicago and create a new way in.
 We hope you find what you’re looking for.

 MISHKAN’S CORE VALUES

 These values lie at the center of our work and animate everything we do.

 Inspiration.
 “Yehi Or- Let there be light.”
 Genesis 1:3.
 The first and most important purpose of our existence on earth, the Torah describes, is to create light.
 Mishkan strives to create an environment where each person can be moved, inspired, learn something, be challenged, taken on a journey, and brought to a higher emotional, spiritual, intellectual and moral place.
 Every event includes elements of Torah study, music and meaningful social encounter that build a greater sense of enlightenment, broadly construed, and every Shabbat and holiday event has something that participants can take home for further study.